FlineDev/AnyLint/README.md

 1. `-s` / `--strict`: Fails on warnings as well.
 (By default, the command only fails on errors.)
 1. `-x` / `--xcode`: Prints warnings & errors in a format to be reported right within Xcodes left sidebar.
 1. `-l` / `--validate`: Runs only validations for `matchingExamples`, `nonMatchingExamples` and `autoCorrectExamples`.
+1. `-u` / `--unvalidated`: Runs the checks without validating their correctness.
+Only use for faster subsequent runs after a validated run succeeded.
 1. `-m` / `--measure`: Prints the time it took to execute each check for performance optimizations.
 1. `-v` / `--version`: Prints the current tool version.
 (Does not run any lint checks.)
 1. `-d` / `--debug`: Logs much more detailed information about what AnyLint is doing for debugging purposes.